How to Debug on iPhone Safari for Windows

 This article explains a simple method for debugging iPhone Safari on Windows using BrowserStack’s real device cloud.

+You can use BrowserStack to debug iPhone Safari on Windows.
 BrowserStack makes iPhone Safari debugging simple, irrespective of the operating system being used.
 Windows users (on Windows XP, 7,8,10) can test and debug on the desired iPhone – Safari combination directly from their web browser (Firefox, Chrome, Safari, etc).
 One simply needs to create a free account on BrowserStack to start testing on a real Safari browser on a real iPhone.

 Follow the steps below to get started: